nitinagarwal/Transcribing_Text_Museum_Labels/README.md

 ## Getting Started

-Please refer to the readMe file.
+Please refer to the runME.m file.

 ## License